fru/btld-template/literate/0-state.md

 ## D: Freeze

-Now its time to recursively clone all objects that are not fully marked as unchanged.
-This is used when freezing an object tree.

-Recurse with the following stop conditions:

-- value does not need deep freeze
-- changedObjectCache contains value
-- value and all deep children have unchanged marker set
+We can now define the freezing function.
+This function takes any object and returns a version of it that is frozen.
+It respects the `[[unchanged]]` property and uses the property value when it is set.

-We set the symbol `[[frozen]]` to true on any frozen object.
-This indicates that the whole subtree is frozen.
-Testing for `Object.isFrozen()` only checks the shallow object.
+To indicate that the entire subtree is frozen, we set the symbol `[[frozen]]` to `true` on any frozen object.
+It is important to note that testing for `Object.isFrozen()` only checks the shallow object, so using `[[frozen]]` allows us to determine if the whole subtree is frozen.

 ```typescript
 const frozen = Symbol('frozen');